Giacomo Casanova: Relationships

 Multi-faceted and complex, Casanova's personality, as he described it, was dominated by his sensual urges: "Cultivating whatever gave pleasure to my senses was always the chief business of my life; I have never found any occupation more important.
 Feeling that I was born for the sex opposite to mine, I have always loved it and done all that I could to make myself loved by it."
 He noted that he sometimes used "assurance caps" to prevent impregnating his mistresses.

 Casanova's ideal liaison had elements beyond sex, including complicated plots, heroes and villains, and gallant outcomes.
 In a pattern he often repeated, he would discover an attractive woman in trouble with a brutish or jealous lover (Act I); he would ameliorate her difficulty (Act II); she would show her gratitude; he would seduce her; a short exciting affair would ensue (Act III); feeling a loss of ardor or boredom setting in, he would plead his unworthiness and arrange for her marriage or pairing with a worthy man, then exit the scene (Act IV).
 As William Bolitho points out in Twelve Against the Gods, the secret of Casanova's success with women "had nothing more esoteric in it than [offering] what every woman who respects herself must demand: all that he had, all that he was, with (to set off the lack of legality) the dazzling attraction of the lump sum over what is more regularly doled out in a lifetime of installments".
 Casanova proclaims, "There is no honest woman with an uncorrupted heart whom a man is not sure of conquering by dint of gratitude.
 It is one of the surest and shortest means."
 Alcohol and violence, for him, were not proper tools of seduction.
 Instead, attentiveness and small favors should be employed to soften a woman's heart, but "a man who makes known his love by words is a fool".
 Verbal communication is essential—"without speech, the pleasure of love is diminished by at least two-thirds"—but words of love must be implied, not boldly proclaimed.

 Casanova claimed to value intelligence in a woman: "After all, a beautiful woman without a mind of her own leaves her lover with no resource after he had physically enjoyed her charms."
 His attitude toward educated women, however, was an unfavorable one: "In a woman learning is out of place; it compromises the essential qualities of her sex. ...
 No scientific discoveries have been made by women.
 To go plus ultra requires a vigor which the female sex cannot have.
 But in simple reasoning and in delicacy of feeling we must yield to women."

-Casanova's actions can be considered by many in modern times to be predatory, despite his own claims to the contrary ("my guiding principle has been never to direct my attack against novices or those whose prejudices were likely to prove an obstacle"), especially since he frequently targeted young, insecure, or emotionally-exposed women.